 Habitat and Ecology

-It is closely associated with gneiss domes or inselbergs in the forest zone, though is absent from similar inselbergs in the savannah belt.
+This species is closely associated with gneiss domes or inselbergs in the forest zone, though is absent from similar inselbergs in the savanna belt.
 It lives terrestrially in patches of shrubby vegetation and forest on the gneiss domes.
 The eggs are probably laid on soil, and the tadpoles then disperse by crawling out on the wet, sloping (often almost vertical) rock.

-It is not known from any protected areas, and there is a need for improved protection of sites where this species is known to occur.
-There is also a need for population monitoring given that it is known from only a single location.
+There is a need for population monitoring given that it is known from only a single location.

 Red List Status